Top 8 Instagram Metrics to Track in 2020

 We’ve integrated Linkin.bio traffic analytics into our overall post performance analytics, allowing you to track clicks at a glance, get detailed data on clicks over time, and even rank your Instagram posts by how much traffic they drove.

 With this level of insight, you can see exactly what drives your audience to click your link in bio, and what doesn’t.

 By understanding what motivates your audience, you can tailor your future content plan around this — and start capitalizing on those big click opportunities!

 Jumping into the deep end of Instagram analytics is definitely worth it if you want to grow your account and reach new audiences.

-But if you’re finding it overwhelming, just focus on these top 5 Instagram metrics to track this year and see how your Instagram strategy and content improves in the future!
+But if you’re finding it overwhelming, just focus on these top 8 Instagram metrics to track this year and see how your Instagram strategy improves!

-Ready to start tracking your Instagram’s progress with analytics?
-Sign up to Later and explore the Instagram Analytics dashboard!
+Ready to start improving your Instagram performance with analytics?
+Sign up to Later today and explore the Instagram Analytics dashboard!